Supreme Court Adopts Rule Changes

-The Ohio Supreme Court will accept public comments until October 15 on amendments to the annual update to the Rules of Practice and Procedure.
+The Ohio Supreme Court has adopted a series of amendments to the Rules of Practice and Procedure.

-According to the Ohio Constitution, proposed amendments to Rules of Practice and Procedure must be filed with the General Assembly by Jan.
-15, 2015.
-The Supreme Court can revise and file the amendments with the General Assembly before May 1, 2015.
-The amendments would take effect on July 1, 2015, unless before that date the General Assembly adopts a concurrent resolution of disapproval.
+According to the Ohio Constitution, amendments to Rules of Practice and Procedure must be filed with the General Assembly.
+The amendments take effect on July 1, unless before that date the General Assembly adopts a concurrent resolution of disapproval.

 Word files may be viewed, printed, and searched using the free Word Viewer.